qayamd/minimaxTTT/README.md

 * `node.py`: Defines the `TicTacToeNode` class, representing game states and providing methods for game logic.
 * `search.py`: Contains the Minimax algorithm implementation with alpha-beta pruning and the heuristic function.

-To use this AI in your project, import the necessary functions from `search.py`.
-To play against the AI, run `python environment.py` from the command line.

-The AI provides a challenging opponent for Tic Tac Toe players while demonstrating the power of classical game theory algorithms in practice.